dempe/blog/resources/posts/phantom-in-the-light.md

 [^telescope]: Given a telescope powerful enough to uniquely view the star's spectrum that is.

 [^iron]: By "heavier", I mean elements heavier than iron, which is the heaviest element produced via normal stellar fusion.

+[^helium-lithium]: Helium, trace amounts of lithium, and even scarcer amounts of beryllium were also produced during the big bang.
+They are the only elements that were produced both during the big bang and are still being produced by other means today.

 <script>
         MathJax = {